pivotal/docs-tap/install-azure/profile.hbs.md

       type: LoadBalancer

 buildservice:
-  kp_default_repository: ${KP_REGISTRY_HOSTNAME}
+  kp_default_repository: ${KP_REGISTRY_HOSTNAME}/buildservice
   kp_default_repository_secret:
     name: registry-credentials
-    namespace: "MY-DEV-NAMESPACE"
+    namespace: ${YOUR_NAMESPACE}
-  enable_automatic_dependency_updates: false

 local_source_proxy:
   # Takes the value from the project_path under the image_registry section of shared by default, but can be overridden by setting a different value.
   repository: "EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE"
   push_secret:
-    # When set to true, the secret mentioned in this section is automatically exported to Local Source Proxy's namespace.
     name: "EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET"
     namespace: "EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET-NAMESPACE"
-    # When set to true, the secret mentioned in this section is automatically exported to Local Source Proxy's namespace.
+    create_export: true  # When set to true, the secret mentioned in this section is automatically exported to Local Source Proxy's namespace.
-    create_export: true

 learningcenter:
   ingressDomain: learning-center.tap.com